 If you haven’t already automated certificate lifecycle management (CLM) – you’re running out of time

 Well, that’s all about to change.
-Following the CA/B Forum face-to-face meetings held in early March 2023, Google announced its intention to reduce maximum certificate validity to just 90 days for all publicly-trusted SSL/TLS certificates.
+Following the CA/B Forum face-to-face meetings held in early March 2023, Google announced its intention to reduce maximum certificate validity to just 90 days for all publicly trusted SSL/TLS certificates.

-Why a Shorter Certificate Validity?
+Why is a Shorter Certificate Validity a Good Idea?

 Ten years ago, you could purchase a 5-year SSL certificate, that number has been reduced steadily from three to two, and then down to its current maximum validity.
 The idea behind this is sound, even if a bit unwieldy at scale; the longer a certificate stays valid the less reliable it is.

 Think about it this way, an SSL/TLS certificate is what browsers use to verify the identity of a web server.
 The longer the duration between verifying that information, the less reliable that validation becomes.
-Think about how much can change over the course of just a year - companies fold, transactions and mergers occur, companies evolve – to maintain the most reliable level of authentication that information needs to be verified regularly.
+Think about how much can change over the course of just a year - companies fold, transactions and mergers occur, domains get sold, companies evolve – to maintain the most reliable level of authentication that information needs to be verified regularly.

 Automation Just Went From a Want to a Need

 Managing SSL/TLS Certificates has always been a tedious drag.
 Anything more than just a handful requires deliberate planning, handling multiple validations, getting the certificates issued, getting them on the right servers, installing them, configuring them, making sure you’ve got reminders set for when they’re expiring – it is, in no uncertain terms, a huge pain in the ass.

 And that was just worrying about it once per year.
 Now try multiplying that by four.
 Ouch.
 If your IT team resides on the second floor or higher in your building, you may need to nail shut their windows.